Graduation and graduate employment rates for the Practical Nurse Program click here.

 Click here for information about the cost of attendance including tuition and fees, books and supplies, room and board, transportation costs, and other additional costs.

 The completion rate, also known as the “Student Right-to-Know” or IPEDS graduation rate, tracks students who graduate within 150% of the normal time it takes to complete a program.
-Not all students are included in this calculation; only full-time, first-time students who started in the fall term are included in this calculation.
+Not all students are included in this calculation; only full-time, first-time students who started in the cohort year are included in this calculation.
 It does not include students who previously attended another post-secondary institution prior to enrolling at DBI-Downriver.

 The state of Michigan requires voters to be registered at least thirty days prior to the election day.
 For further information, or to register to vote, click here.